Your and My Secret: Main characters

+Release

-ReleaseMy and Her Three X's is written and illustrated by Ai Morinaga.
+My and Her Three X's is written and illustrated by Ai Morinaga.
 It began serialization in Enix's Monthly Stencil magazine in its March 2001 issue and published five chapters in total upon the November 2001 issue's release.
 Afterwards, its serialization was resumed in Mag Garden's Monthly Comic Blade's first issue, April 2002, and published the thirty-third chapter in the October 2007 issue.
 Its serialization was transferred to Mag Garden's Monthly Comic Avarus beginning in the November 2007 issue where the final chapter was published in the September 2011 issue.
 Concurrent to the serialization, Ai Morinaga created side stories which were published in Comic Blade Masamune 2003 Summer Edition and Comic Blade Zebel issues 2 to 6.
 Mag Garden collected the individual chapters and side stories into eight tankōbon volumes which were released between December 10, 2002 and October 15, 2011.
 Your and My Secret's plot was properly concluded in lit.
 "My and Her Three X's Extra-Part (僕と彼女の×××番外編, Boku to Kanojo no Peke Mittsu Bangai-hen).
 Extra-Part was published in Mag Garden's online magazine, Web Comic Beat's, between June 25, 2012 and March 25, 2013.
 The chapters were later released in a tankōbon on May 14, 2013.
 Morinaga commented the serialization kept her indoors most of the time and limited her contact with people to her assistant, publisher, supermarket cashiers, and delivery boys.

 ADV Manga licensed the series as Your and My Secret for North America and released the first volume on July 6, 2004.
 Tokyopop later acquired the license and released the first seven volumes between March 11, 2008 and November 30, 2010.
 After Tokyopop's North American division was closed down, the North American license were returned to Mag Garden.
 In 2012, JManga licensed the series for digital release in English; the eight volumes were made available between May 3, 2012 and August 23, 2012.
 The manga has also been localized in other languages such as Germany, Italian, Chinese, Thai, Vietnamese, and Spanish.
 Scanlations of the Chinese translations popularized the series under the name My Barbaric Girlfriend (我愛野蠻女友).